PJWalker/daggerheart/content/Items/Potions/Minor Health Potion.md

 ---
-publish: "true"
+tags:
+  - consumable
+  - common
 ---

-Heal 1d4 HP
+Heal `dice:1d4` HP on use